 Clinical Procedures Sample Clauses

 Clinical Procedures.
-The Company is conducting (or is causing to be conducted), and has conducted (or caused to be conducted) all aspects of its research and development activities related to the products that it is developing (the “Products”), including, without limitation, the preclinical and clinical tests and studies of such Products, in compliance in all material respects with experimental protocols, procedures and controls pursuant to accepted professional scientific standards and applicable local, state and federal laws, rules, regulations and guidances, including, but not limited to, the principles of Good Clinical Practice, the Federal Food, Drug and Cosmetic Act and implementing regulations at 21 C.F.R.
+The Company, to its knowledge, is conducting (or is causing to be conducted), and has conducted (or caused to be conducted) all aspects of its research and development activities related to the products that it is developing (the “Products”), including, without limitation, the preclinical and clinical tests and studies of such Products, in compliance in all material respects with experimental protocols, procedures and controls pursuant to accepted professional scientific standards and applicable local, state and federal laws, rules, regulations and guidances, including, but not limited to, the principles of Good Clinical Practice, the Federal Food, Drug and Cosmetic Act and implementing regulations at 21 C.F.R.
 Parts 50, 54, 56, 58 and 312, and has made all reports, filings and notifications required thereunder, including, but not limited to, the reports required by 21 C.F.R. § 312.32.
-To the Company’s knowledge after reasonable investigation, research involving human subjects conducted by or for the Company has (i) been conducted in compliance in all material respects with all applicable federal, state, and foreign statutes and regulations governing the protection of human subjects and (ii) not involved any investigator who has been disqualified as a clinical investigator by the FDA or any other agency.
-To the Company’s knowledge after reasonable investigation, the Company has conducted its clinical investigations in accordance in all material respects with Institutional Review Board approvals and requirements, if applicable, and, to its knowledge has obtained informed patient consent where required by the applicable requirements of 21 C.F.R.
-Part 50 and any other requirements of the applicable jurisdiction, except where the failure to obtain such consent would not materially and adversely affect the Company.
+To the Company’s knowledge, research involving human subjects conducted by or for the Company has (i) been conducted in compliance in all material respects with all applicable federal, state, and foreign statutes and regulations governing the protection of human subjects and (ii) not involved any investigator who has been disqualified as a clinical investigator by the FDA or any other agency.
+To the Company’s knowledge, the Company has conducted its clinical investigations in accordance in all material respects with Institutional Review Board approvals and requirements, if applicable, and, to its knowledge has obtained informed patient consent where required by the applicable requirements of 21 C.F.R.
+Part 50 and any other requirements of the applicable jurisdiction, except where the failure to obtain such consent would not adversely affect the Company.
+The Company has provided documents describing the clinical studies and tests, including related results and regulatory status, and they are complete and accurate in all material respects, and the Company, after diligent search, is not aware of any clinical studies or tests the results of which reasonably call into question the clinical study and test results provided by the Company.
 To the Company’s knowledge, the Company is not the subject of any investigation by the FDA or any other agency.
 Neither the FDA nor any other regulatory authority has issued any clinical hold orders, warning letters, notices of violation, or similar correspondence or communications with respect to such tests, studies or Products.

 Clinical Procedures.
 To ensure that all clinical information related to the service is recorded in the patient’s own GP held lifelong record, including the completion of thesignificant event” record that the patient is on anticoagulation.